 The similarities between all the above chord shapes are that all of them use the same fingers and only use white keys which are all natural notes.

-For more about chords, please see our Piano or Keyboard courses.
+For more about chords, please see our online Piano or Keyboard classes.